 Kennis is an international student from Myanmar/Burma who double majored in Cell & Molecular Biology and International Relations at Tulane.
 Kennis used his time in lab to learn new things every day and he believes that it is important to understand early life experiences and the relationship between parent-child in order to help foster children.
 Kennis loves animals, exploring New Orleans and traveling around the world; he is currently at Tulane University School of Medicine.

 Kate completed her post-doctoral fellow in Infant and Early Childhood Mental Health at Tulane after earning her Ph.D. in clinical psychology at the University of California, Los Angeles.
 She completed a second post-doctoral fellowship at Stanford University and is currently an Assistant Professor at Vanderbilt University.
 When not in the laboratory she studies child development from her children, Alice and Winslow.

 Dr. Jones graduated from Tulane University School of Medicine.
 Driven by his work as a former TFA teacher and his aspirations for a career in pediatrics, he was excited to work in the BANGLaboratory researching the interactions between early life experiences and neurodevelopmental outcomes.
 As an excessively proud Duke University alum, he enjoyed irritating Dr. Drury with statistical lines from Duke basketball games.
 After completing his Pediatric Residency in Texas, he is a practicing pediatrician in Houston.

 Sasha graduated from Isidore Newman High School where her many science classes inspired her to seek out a position in the BANGLaboratory.
 She enjoyed the cake and the learning experiences she had as part of the laboratory.
-She is currently studying at the University of Southern California.
+She is currently attending medical school at the University of Southern California class of 2024.

 Rachel Lee, B.S.